Moreh Responsibilities

 8. Ensuring that bi-directional communication between Assembly-specific congregational and the Executive Team of the Great Awakening.

-9. Selecting congregational elders to serve as Assembly-specific representatives with the Morehs.
+9. Selecting congregational elders to serve as Assembly-specific representatives with the Morim.

 Provide leadership and oversight of the nurture ministries on the Assembly by…